bhyslop/recipemuster/PRIVATE_PLANNER/podman-gateway-proposal.md

 I wonder if it is a simple and elegant solution to add an `--as-gateway` flag to the `podman network connect` command.
 This parameterless option would simply cause podman to assign the gateway IP to the container that is being connected to the network, and also work through any consistency of MAC address in the process (see `arp` mention later).

-I'm hoping this is an obvious enough feature that others would want this.
+I'm hoping this is simple and unobtrusive feature that others would want.
-A search of your open issues led me only to [DMZ Feature Request](https://github.com/containers/podman/issues/20222) which may be consonant, if idle.
+A search of your open issues led me only to [DMZ Feature Request](https://github.com/containers/podman/issues/20222) which may be consonant, though idle.

 ## Alternatives Considered